 First train of China-Laos Railway leaves Vientiane for China

 VIENTIANE, Dec.
-3 (Xinhua) -- The first train of the China-Laos Railway bound for China left here on Friday afternoon after the railway was put into operation.
+3 (Xinhua) -- The first train of the China-Laos Railway left here on Friday afternoon soon after the cross-border railway is officially put into operation.

+Among the cargo loaded on the train are potash products manufactured by a China-Lao joint venture named Sino-Agri International Potash Company.

+"We are honored to ship our products through the first train bound for China.
+The operation of the railway will help boost the potassium production in Laos and its exportation," the company's general manager Tong Yongheng told Xinhua on Friday.

-Construction of the section in Laos from the border town of Boten to Vientiane started in December 2016, and construction of the Chinese section of the railway linking the city of Yuxi and the border town of Mohan started in December 2015.
+Construction of the section in Laos from the border town of Boten to Vientiane started in December 2016, and construction of the section in China from the city of Yuxi to border town of Mohan started in December 2015.

+As a docking project between the China-proposed Belt and Road Initiative and Laos' strategy to convert itself from a landlocked country into a land-linked hub, the railway is of great significance to bilateral economic, social and cultural exchanges as well as the regional connectivity.

+With a maximum operating speed of 160 km per hour, the travel time from Kunming to Vientiane takes about 10 hours, including customs clearance time.

 Photos